jacecotton/tcds-site/pages/accessibility/writing-accessible-text.md

 > Get more [information about vaccines](#example).

 This provides two other benefits aside from accessibility.
-It helps with SEO, as it helps algorithms better understand the purpose, intent, and content of a page's links.
-It also improves usability for sighted users, providing a stronger [information scent](https://www.nngroup.com/articles/information-scent/ "Information Scent: How Users Decide Where to Go Next — Nielsen Norman Group") and, in most cases, a larger [touch target](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html "Understanding Success Criterion 2.5.5: Target Size — W3.org").
+It helps search engines better understand the purpose, intent, and content of a page's links, and improves usability for sighted users, providing a stronger [information scent](https://www.nngroup.com/articles/information-scent/ "Information Scent: How Users Decide Where to Go Next — Nielsen Norman Group") and, in most cases, a larger [touch target](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html "Understanding Success Criterion 2.5.5: Target Size — W3.org").

 ## Alternative image text
 The `alt` attribute contains **alternative text** to images.
 It is used by: